Research

-Our programs are revidence-based, that is they are ooted in positive psychology - the science of wellbeing.
+Our programs are evidence-based, that is they are rooted in positive psychology - the science of wellbeing.

 Now & Next was founded and run by parents raising children with special needs.